crkn-rcdr/cap/README.md

 $ pnpm exec gulp watch
 ```

-to continuously rebuid the assets while working on them, and
+to continuously rebuild the assets while working on them, and

 ```
 $ pnpm exec gulp
 ```

 to build the assets for production use.
 This is a very important step as the production build strips out unused [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) styles.

+Don't forget to update the 'r => <version>' for the cap.js import in main.tt if you've changed the JS code at all.

 ## Deployment